List of Fullmetal Alchemist characters: Father

 Eventually, Father's plans come to fruition on the "Promised Day" (約束の日, Yakusoku no Hi) as the Nation-Wide Transmutation Circle can only be activated during a solar eclipse (the sun symbolizes a man, and the moon symbolizes a woman, with an eclipse representing a perfect being).
 Father manages to restrain his sacrifices and so he can gather enough souls into his body from Amestris's people to absorb the trans-dimensional entity beyond the Gate which he called "God" (神, Kami).
 From there, Father creates a new youthful body with his powers increased to the point of defying natural order and tries to get rid of the human sacrifices.
 But Hohenheim's transmutation circle restored the Amestrians' souls to their bodies with Father starting to lose control over the entity within him and limiting his strength.
 Furthermore, with Scar removing his ability to block the Amestrians' alchemy, Father is weakened when attacked by all sides.
 After Edward manages to pierce Father's chest to free the remaining trapped souls that consisted of his dwindled Philosopher's Stone, "God" proceeds to turn Father inside out and drags him before the gate.
 As he is taken away, Father laments the harshness of reality, crying out that he does not understand why reality denies him getting his greatest desires and true freedom being so impossible to achieve.
 At his personal Gate of Truth and reduced to his original form, Father is confronted by Truth.
 There he complains about why God has rejected him and that he only wanted perfection, all the worlds knowledge for himself.
-Truth then poetically punishes Father by letting the gate drag him back into it (where he was presumably created from), thus letting Father stand in God's place in some senses whilst stripping Father completely of the freedom he cherished, but not before admonishing the homunculus for having learnt nothing and having never grown from his days in the flask.
+Truth then poetically punishes Father by letting the gate drag him back into it (where he was presumably created from), thus letting Father stand in God's place in some senses while stripping Father completely of the freedom he cherished, but not before admonishing the homunculus for having learned nothing and having never grown from his days in the flask.
 He is voiced by Iemasa Kayumi in Japanese and by Kent Williams in English.
 In the mobile game adaptation, he is voiced by Akio Otsuka after Kayumi's death.
 In the live-action film trilogy adaptation, he is portrayed by Seiyō Uchino.